 April Haynes

-Position title: Associate Professor of History
+Position title: Director of Diversity, Equity, and Inclusion; Professor of History

 Email: april.haynes@wisc.edu